Reginald-Yoeng-Lee/node-common-logger/README.md

 // Log 'I want to eat apple, not banana.'
 ```

+### Methods deriving new logger
+Here's the methods which will derive a new logger from the current logger when being called.
+`logger.category(name: string, useCache: boolean = true): Logger`
+`logger.tag(tag: string, separator: string = ' - '): Logger`
+`logger.addArgument(val: string, placeholder: string = '{}'): Logger`

 ### Change logs

+##### 0.3.0
+`Logger` can contain more than one `MessageDecoration`, and all the decorations will be applied according to their priorities.
+The tag and tag separator of the logger is handled by a `MessageDecoration` added to the logger at the very first beginning now.

+BREAKING CHANGES:
+Method `MessageDecoration#beforeDecorate(logger: Logger, msg: string)` is removed.
+Method `MessageDecoration#decorate(logger: Logger, msg: string): string` is changed to `MessageDecoration#decorate(logger: Logger, logLevel: LogLevel, msg: string): string` and no longer being optional.

 ##### 0.2.1
 Add log level to the start of the message when using `DefaultLogStrategy`.